apache/lucenenet/websites/site/contributing/make-release.md

 ## Versioning

-For Package Version, Nuget version and branch naming guidelines see the [Versioning Procedure Overview](xref:contributing/versioning) document.
+For Package Version, NuGet version and branch naming guidelines see the [Versioning Procedure Overview](xref:contributing/versioning) document.

 ## Release Preparation

-- Nominate a release manager (must be a Lucene.NET committer)
+- Nominate a release manager (must be a Lucene.NET committer).

 - Review all GitHub issues associated with the release milestone.
 All issues should be resolved or closed.